Bradfield/algos/trees/avl-tree-implementation.md

 ![Figure 5: A Left Rotation](Figures/bfderive.png)

-Figure 5 &lt;fig\_bfderive&gt; shows a left rotation.
+Figure 5 shows a left rotation.
 B and D are the pivotal nodes and A, C, E are their subtrees.
 Let $h_x$ denote the height of a particular subtree rooted at node $x$.
 By definition we know the following: